pingidentity/cassandra-spring-boot-starter/README.md

 }
 ```

-You can define several customizers in your application as well.
+You can define several customizers beans of both types in your application as well, they will be applied in order.

 ## Docs & Examples
 There is full blown microservice example under [example](example) folder.
 It implements small